-On Page SEO checklist to help you structure web pages so visitors and search engines can read and rank the page better.
+This on-page SEO checklist (including recommendations directly from Google) will help you structure web pages so visitors and search engines can read and rank the page better.

 Title Tag – Put Target Keyword At The Start

-Put your target keyword towards the start of your page title as per example below.
+Put your target keyword towards the start of your page title as per the example below.

 A formula that I like to use is